themouette/licpro-php-tp/src/7-playing-with-a-database.markdown

 ## Your First Database Layer

-Write a SQL script named `schema.sql` to create a `locations` table with the following rules:
+Write a SQL script named `app/config/schema.sql` to create a `locations` table with the following rules:

 * This table contains three columns: `id`, `name` and `created_at`;
 * The `id` column contains `integer` values;